parchlinuxB/join-requests/README.md

-# join-requests
+# Join Requests

-Requests to join the WorkGroup goes here
+This is where you can submit your requests to join the WorkGroup.

-# Criterias for volunteering for Education
-* You have the habit of writing code-related posts if you are contributing an article
-* You have experience with helping on StackOverflow or similar or on help channels if you are contributing FaQs
-# Criterias for volunteering to maintain projects (code)
+# Criteria for Volunteering to Maintain Projects (Code)

+To volunteer for maintaining projects, you should meet the following criteria:

-* You have a 'nice' Github/Gitlab/... profile.
-By nice it means that: you have experience maintaining a known project or you have been contributing consistently to a known project
+- You should have a well-established GitHub/GitLab/... profile.
+A well-established profile means that you have experience maintaining a recognized project or you have consistently contributed to a well-known project.
+- You should have free time available.
+By "free time," we mean that you have at least one hour of availability every day.

-# How to apply?
+# How to Apply?

-Create an issue named:

- `Join request: @your_username`

-Write in it a brief intro of yourself as well as your Linux experience, the areas you volunteer for from (code, events, education, translation) as well as expounding how you fulfill the criteria above.

-### For Code

-Issues will be created on adopted projects.
-Solve the issues.
-After consistent work, you'll be added to the WG

-We need programs for the parch operating system.
-If you can help us write those programs, be sure to mention the language (s) and technology (s) you specialize in.
+To apply, create an issue with the title: `Join Request: @your_username`

-### For Education
+### For Application Development

-If you did some past outstanding work on preparing Linux/programming tutorials and courses, you'll be added to the WG.
-Else, a series of topics will be posted soon.
-You can PR articles on the topics.
-Based on the areas above for education viz blog posts, faqs, and resources curation, after consistent work, you'll be added to the WG.
+If you are interested in application development, it is important to be responsible and have a minimal understanding of algorithms and system design.
+These skills will enable you to create efficient and effective applications that meet the needs of users.
+With the right knowledge and approach, you can develop applications that are both functional and user-friendly.
+If you are interested in this, simply create an issue.

-### For events
+### For New DE/WM Porting

-For events, when the time comes, just join as a volunteer and help with the event to be included.
+To successfully create a new desktop environment or window manager, it is crucial to be accountable for your work.
+This involves considering how your modifications may impact users and ensuring that your code is both stable and secure.
+Additionally, it is important to be receptive to feedback and be prepared to make adjustments based on user input.
+By taking responsibility for your work in this way, you can ensure that your contributions are valuable and beneficial to the community.